Mission & History

 SAVLP History

-Today the SAVLP is a 501(c) (3) nonprofit program and a partner agency of the United Way of Baldwin County and the United Way of Southwest Alabama with a full-time staff of five.
-The Program has over 700+ lawyers who volunteer their expertise and time to work with low-income clients in certain types of civil cases.
+The SAVLP is a 501(c)(3) nonprofit and a partner agency of the United Way of Baldwin County and the United Way of Southwest Alabama with a full time staff of four.
+Almost 700 lawyers volunteer their expertise and time to work with low-income clients in a wide range of civil cases.